delete-44/website/collections/_blog-posts/05-rails-with-vue-validation.md

   At this point you can fill in your table with broken data and see the cells highlight.

-  Now there are two major issues for us to handle:

-  Firstly, when you fix the errors the `danger` highlight stays.
+  Now there are two major issues for us to handle; firstly, when you fix the errors the `danger` highlight stays.
 Axios gives us a convenient hook to fix this:

   ```js
   // app/javascript/films-table.vue

   <script>
     export default {
       data() { // Unchanged },